erikbuunk/otree/README.md

 # TODO:
-- [ ] integrate with actual project inlcuding functionality
+- [ ] integrate with actual project including functionality
-- [ ] settings.py has a list of all the varibles.
-Do this programmatically
+- [ ] Settings.py has a list of all the variables.
+Do this programmatically?
 - [ ] Answers are not stored yet
+- [ ] Layout of the choices (need to be buttons) positioned on the right
+- [ ] Class/Object for the CSV, or global.
 -